openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_nhg/README.md

 ### TE-18.2.3 Test traffic

 * Send traffic
-  * Send traffic from ATE port 1 to DUT for dest_A and is conforming to cir.
+  * Send flow A traffic from ATE port 1 to DUT for dest_A at 0.7Gbps (note cir is 1Gbps).
-  * Send traffic from ATE port 1 to DUT for to dest_B and is conforming to cir.
+  * Send flow B traffic from ATE port 1 to DUT for to dest_B at 1.5Gbps (note cir is 2Gbps).
   * Validate packets are received by ATE port 2.
-    * Validate qos interface scheduler counters
+    * Validate DUT qos interface scheduler counters count packets as conforming-pkts and conforming-octets
-    * Validate afts next hop counters
+    * Validate at OTG that 0 packets are lost on flow A and flow B
   * Validate outer packet ipv6 flow label assignment
     * When the outer packet is IPv6, the flow-label should be inspected on the ATE.
       * If the inner packet is IPv4, the outer IPv6 flow label should be computed based on the IPv4 5 tuple src,dst address and ports, plus protocol
       * If the inner packet is IPv6, the inner flow label should be copied to the outer packet.
-  * Increase traffic on flow to dest_B to 2Gbps
+  * Increase traffic on flow to dest_A to 2Gbps
-    * Validate that flow dest_B experiences ~50% packet loss (+/- 1%)
+    * Validate that flow dest_A experiences ~50% packet loss (+/- 1%)

 #### OpenConfig Path and RPC Coverage